mccoyJosh/ClassInfo/SDEV120/M04/Day1/2_types_of_structures.md

 Don't do this!
 This breaks at the very end of the loop, when it finally reads the end of the file, it will read in EOF and then try multiplying THAT, which don't work!

-# When trying to understand your structure, it may be helpful to write out the psuedocode to
+### When trying to understand your structure, it may be helpful to write out the psuedocode first, then translate it to a flowchart

 What we need to do is PRIME THE INPUT